-A searing and dramatic history, The Kidnapping Club is a dramatic account of the ties between slavery and capitalism, the deeply corrupt roots of policing in America, and the strength of Black activism.
+Taking readers into the bustling streets and ports of America's great Northern metropolis, The Kidnapping Club is a dramatic account of the ties between slavery and capitalism, the deeply corrupt roots of policing, and the strength of Black activism.

 "A convincing demonstration of the close links between capitalism and the unconscionable trade in human beings."Kirkus